Table of Contents

 2. From funnel to “new customer”

 Here’s where forecasting shifts from being something of a math exercise to more of an art.
 After mapping out your historical funnel data, analyze the formulas and how your conversion factors have moved over the past few months.
-Then, make your best guess what ratios are reasonable going forward.
+Then, make your best guess of what ratios are reasonable going forward.

 Our marketing funnel template’s conversion rates for Organic and AdWords traffic default to a 3-month moving average.
 This assumption provides an excellent basis for capturing the latest trends, but conversion rates can be sensitive to even minor adjustments at any funnel stage.

 Suppose improvement actions run on specific funnel aspects, or you know you’re about to release significant updates or fun new features.
-In that case, you might want to adjust some of the conversion factors manually.
+In that case, you might want to adjust some conversion factors manually.

 In this example, the forecast started in May 2020.
 You might notice that organic visitors are expected to continue shrinking -3.9% month over month.